Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-the-nlp-int-tap-interface-and-its-functionality.markdown

 image: "/assets/pictures/SecureX-CSC-Cloud-big.png"
 published: false
 ---
-Do you actually know what all the interfaces present on your Cisco ASA or FTD installation is doing behind the scenes?
+Do you actually know what all the interfaces present on your Cisco ASA or FTD installation are doing behind the scenes?

-I'm sure you've seen some of them, or atleast you've stumpled accross the interface **<i>"nlp_int_tap" or "Internal-Data0/1</i>"** in recent times during troubleshooting or debugging.
+I'm sure you've seen some of them, or atleast you've stumbled accross the interfaces **<i>"nlp_int_tap" or "Internal-Data0/1</i>"** recently during troubleshooting or debugging.

 (You might have noticed other interfaces like Internal-Control and other Internal-Data interfaces.
-These aren't covered in this post, but they mainly relate to internal interfacing for high-availibility and clustering functionailites)
+These aren't covered in this post, but they mainly relate to internal interfacing for high-availability and clustering functionalities)

-I bet you at some point in time have been doing troubleshooting via packet captures and seen the nlp_int_tap being available for captures - but do you know what it is?
-And why it might be beneficial to capture on this interface in certain situtations?
+I bet that at some point in time, you've been troubleshooting via packet captures and seen that nlp_int_tap is available for captures.
+But do you know what it is and why it might be beneficial to capture on this interface in certain situations?"

 <h3>What is the nlp_int_tap interface?</h3>
-Non-LINA Process or NLP is in reaility "just" an internal backplace interfacing used for certain operations outside the scope of LINA functionalities.
+The Non-LINA Process, or NLP, is, in reality, just an internal backplane interface used for certain operations outside the scope of LINA functionalities.
-(If you're unfamiliar with the name "LINA" it is the codename for the Cisco ASA software, which is the fundament in handling all L1-L4 operations within ASA or FTD software)
+(If you're unfamiliar with the name "LINA," it is the codename for the Cisco ASA software, which is fundamental in handling all L1-L4 operations within ASA or FTD software)

-Its the glue between many sub-processes, and is not highly documented anywhere as normally you shouldn't care about it.
-However there might be situtations which it will provide good information when using it as a capture interface during trobuleshooting sessions.
+It serves as the glue between many sub-processes and is not highly documented anywhere because, normally, you shouldn't need to care about it.
+However, there might be situations where it can provide valuable information when used as a capture interface during troubleshooting sessions.

-The NLP is basiclly covering every process which is not run within the LINA process (FTD and SNORT acts a bit different, but still relies on the LINA-engine), this is not limited to but include linux processes like snmpd for SNMP polling and traps alerting, sftunnel for secure communications between FMC and FTD devices, sshd for secure shell, SFDataCollector, SNORT and many more.
+NLP essentially covers every process that does not run within the LINA process (FTD and SNORT behave a bit differently but still rely on the LINA engine).
+This includes Linux processes like snmpd for SNMP polling and traps alerting, sftunnel for secure communications between FMC and FTD devices, sshd for secure shell, SFDataCollector, SNORT, and many more.
-The interface is a transport mechanism between these processes and the LINA process in order to operate with each other.
+The interface acts as a transport mechanism between these processes and the LINA process to facilitate their operation.
-Actually the NLP interface acts "kind of" like a regular routed interface, it does have a static configured IP address which is used for communications between the respective processes and the LINA-engine.
+In fact, the NLP interface functions somewhat like a regular routed interface, with a statically configured IP address used for communications between the respective processes and the LINA engine.

-Beware as of ASA/LINA version 9.16+ Cisco introduced some changes to the so called NAT Section 0 - which includes system-defined NAT rules for NLP operations to function properly.
+Beware that as of ASA/LINA version 9.16+, Cisco introduced some changes to the so-called NAT Section 0, which includes system-defined NAT rules for NLP operations to function properly.
 NAT Section 0 takes priority over any NAT statement and cannot be overwritten.
-However if you do changes to NLP processes it might automaticly change NAT statements as needed, the rules cannot be modified or deleted manually.
-Example would be NAT statement 1 which is an automatic created NAT rule towards my snmpwalk/NMS - this was created since I have a snmp server configured within the ASA configuration. (sftunnel would also be present here, if you're using data-interface manager and/or remote-branch for tcp/8305)
+However, if you make changes to NLP processes, it might automatically modify NAT statements as needed.
+The rules cannot be manually modified or deleted.
+For example, NAT statement 1 is automatically created for SNMP operations when an SNMP server is configured within the ASA (sftunnel would also be present here if you're using data-interface manager and/or remote-branch for tcp/8305).
-This also gives administrators the possibility to look into these auto-created NLP rules.
+This also provides administrators with the possibility to inspect these auto-created NLP rules."

 ```
 ViftrupLAB01# show nat